GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_details.md

 ## Applications

-* Understand local through to national-scale surface water dynamics over time and geography
+* Understand surface water dynamics over time on a local or national scale.
 * Provide supporting information to better manage water across Australia
 * Gain insights into the severity and spatial distribution of drought
 * Identify potential water sources for aerial firefighting